How to Get Your FAA Part 107 License (2026 Complete Guide)

 Part 107 – Remote Pilot Certification

-COA - Certificate of Authorization
+COA - Certificate of Authorization (prior to 2026)

 For that reason we will only cover the what it takes to get Part 107 Remote Pilot Certificate (Drone Pilot License) for first responder officers in this blog post.